 - The Texas law invaded an individual's right to "liberty" under the 14th Amendment

-- The right to an abortion is absolute - women are entitled to end a pregnancy at any time, for any reason, in any way they choose
+- The right to an abortion is absolute - a person is entitled to end a pregnancy at any time, for any reason, in any way they choose

 How The Supreme Court Decided Roe v.
 Wade

-The justices acknowledged that being forced to continue a pregnancy puts a lot at risk for women, such as:
+The justices acknowledged that being forced to continue a pregnancy puts a lot at risk, such as:

 - Physical health